YaDev/NimCLS/README.md

 1. Create an instance of the class and register it using `addSingleton` procedure.
 2. Create a procedure which returns a class object and register it using `addInjector` procedure.

-After registering an injection, call `inject` and pass the type of the object to get the object.
+After registering an injection, call `inject` and pass the registered type to get the object.

 #### Examples

 1. Adding a singleton:

+- *addSingleton[T]*

 ```nim
 ## only this instance of the class "MyClass" will be used.